Last Updated on 27 August 2024 by Cycloscope

 Kuching is the capital and the most populous city in the state of Sarawak in Malaysia.
 It is situated on the Sarawak River at the southwest tip of the state of Sarawak on the island of Borneo and inhabited by about 325,000 people.

-The life in Kuching mainly boosts around its nice riverside, called waterfront by the locals, very near is Jalan Carpenter where many hostels and bars are, a good base to explore the area.
+Life in Kuching mainly boils around its nice riverside, called waterfront by the locals, very near is Jalan Carpenter where many hostels and bars are, a good base to explore the area.

 Another highlight is its many food courts, some really big and fascinating, that make Kuching rival Penang as the food capital of Malaysia.
-TopSpot food court is the one closest to the waterfront and has a great an super cheap choice of almost everything, with seafood being the specialty.
+TopSpot Food Court is the one closest to the waterfront and has a great and super cheap choice of almost everything, with seafood being the specialty.
 Kuching is the best city to visit in Borneo.

-There are some great guided day-tours of Kuching, check this interesting Bike and Street Food Kuching Tour or this if you prefer walking.
+There are some great guided day tours of Kuching, check out this interesting Bike and Street Food Kuching Tour or this if you prefer walking.

 Learn more about things to do in Kuching